Scouts helped our communities with more than 174,000 Service Hours in 2025.

 Scouting for Food

-In 2024, the Scouting for Food initiative reached new heights as 2,700 Scouts joined forces in collaboration with Souper Bowl of Caring.
-This annual event has become a remarkable showcase of community engagement.
+In 2025, Scouting for Food reached new heights as more than 2,100 Scouts came together in partnership with Souper Bowl of Caring, turning a long-standing tradition into a powerful expression of community service.

 Promoting Scouting’s Message